 Road tax is a term used by car magazines, car manufacturers, newspapers and government websites.
-However road tax doesn’t exist, it was abolished in 1937.
+However road tax doesn’t exist – it was abolished in 1937.
 What we have today is a tax on vehicles, not a tax that pays for roads.
-The term ‘road tax’ is therefore well past its sell-by date and is misleading at best, a mistaken belief in entitlement at worst.

 Winston Churchill started the process to abolish road tax in 1926.
 He said:

-Cyclists sometimes get abused by motorists who yell that they should “get off the road” as they “don’t pay road tax.”
+Cyclists sometimes get abused by motorists who yell that they should get off the road because they don’t pay road tax.
 Unfortunately there is plenty of video evidence of angry motorists verbally and physically abusing cyclists for this supposed non-payment even though 2 million motorists don’t pay VED either.

 For more information on how cyclists and drivers can get along better, read our cyclist-aware driving guide.